 If you choose a beautiful theme that aligns with your store’s aesthetic and functionality needs, it’s fairly easy to get your store to the MVP stage—after all, another designer has already performed most of the heavy lifting for you.
 Once you’re there, allow yourself to publish and promote your site; don’t hold off and wait for perfection, because that can be a moving goalpost.
 Do start building out a list of more long-term design and functionality needs and goals, and pay attention to the feedback you receive about your site so you can begin the process of optimizing your store on an ongoing basis.
 Even the biggest ecommerce stores in the world are never “finished;” they’re always a work in progress.

 After your store makes its online debut, you may notice that the ecommerce world affords certain benefits you didn’t have with a traditional brick-and-mortar.
 These include:

-- Sell 24/7: Unlike your physical location, you can sell online 24-hours a day, 7-days a week.
+- Sell 24/7: Unlike physical stores, online stores stay open 24 hours a day, 7 days a week.

 As you start to transition your business online, think about what lessons you’ve gleaned from your physical store and how they can be used to build your ecommerce brand.

-- Use a professional email address: Don’t hurt your brand by using a non-company email like Gmail or Yahoo.
-Create a professional email address and use it to improve your branding and credibility.
+- Use a professional email address: From customer support to email marketing, you’ll find it necessary to communicate through email at some point.
+Don’t hurt your brand by using a non-company email like Gmail or Yahoo.
+Professional, domain-specific email addresses are easy and inexpensive to set up, and they instantly improve your branding and credibility.

-- Don’t neglect leads: Most ecommerce platforms will collect emails from customers who purchase your products – however, what about visitors who are not quite ready to buy?
-Add conversion points via pop-ups, sidebars or gated content to help you build an email lead list of potential customers.
+- Don’t neglect leads: Most ecommerce platforms will collect emails from customers who purchase your products, but what about visitors who are not quite ready to buy?
+Add conversion points via pop-ups, sidebars, or gated content to help you build an email lead list of potential customers.